nurulaini7/nurulaini7/README.md

 I'm a student at University of Sumatera Utara, majoring in Information Technology.

 * 🌍 I'm based in Medan, Indonesia
+* 🧠 I'm learning python
+* 📈 And i'm interest in Data Analyst

 ### Skills